-The invoice for the sponsorship was raised prematurely and in the absence of any formal agreement the sponsorship arrangement.
+It is considered that the invoice for the sponsorship was raised prematurely, given no formal agreement had been reached on the detail of the sponsorship arrangement.

-The City has attempted to resolve this matter with North Perth Community Bank, however the banking condition remains the issue.
-As North Perth Community Bank believes the City is not fulfilling the conditions of the agreement recovery is not able to be enforced.
+The City has attempt to resolve this matter with North Perth Community Bank, however the banking condition remains the issue.
+As North Perth Community Bank believed the City is not fulfilling the conditions of the agreement recovery is not able to be enforced.

-5.4 COMMUNITY SERVICES
+9.4 COMMUNITY SERVICES

-5.4.1 Leederville Town Centre Enhancement Working Group Abolishment
+9.4.1 Leederville Town Centre Enhancement Working Group Abolishment